flowstake/contracts/README.md

 #### Function: `attestActivity`
 - **Purpose:** To allow users to attest to their activity by submitting a photo.
 - **Inputs:**
-  - `stravaId`: The unique identifier for the Strava activity.
+  - `stravaActivityId`: The unique identifier for the Strava activity.
   - `photoHash`: The hash of the photo for attestation.
 - **Behavior:**
   - Ensures the activity is completed and that the user submitting the attestation is the same user who completed the activity.